HaskellEmbedded/HaskellEmbedded.github.io/drafts/2016-01-04-introducing-ion.md

 which to dynamically allocate, so the only remaining option was static memory.

-As a side note, Ivory does provide coroutines, but I ran into two issues with them: They put every variable (whether 'live' across a yield or not) into static memory, and they are not composable.
+As a side note, Ivory does provide a nice [coroutines][] implementation, but I ran into two issues with them: They put every variable (whether 'live' across a suspend/yield or not) into static memory, and they are not composable.
 More on that later.

 Appendix: Atom & Ivory hackery {#hackery}
 ====